benjaminkatt/meep/README.txt

 Important:

 Running this requires MySQLdb to be installed in python.
--The MySQL credentials will need to be edited in the following files:
+-The MySQL credentials need to be edited in the mysqlConnection.py
-	-meeplib starting at line 46
-	-test_app starting at line 14
-	-test_twill starting at line 5
-	-test_meeplib starting at line 17

 Running Instructions:
 1. The application requires mysql - to create the required tables run: